vankesteren/pensynth/README.md

 install.packages("pensynth")
 ```

-The latest development version can also be installed directly from this repository:
+The latest development version can also be installed from this repository:

 ```r
 remotes::install_github("vankesteren/pensynth")